collinbarlow-enterprise/Magic-Chef/README.md

 I'm going to create an application that allows for a usesr to provide a list of ingredients, and submit that list to OpenAi, which will return a few recipes and one of those recipes will also have cooking instructions.

-Iteration One will include the ability to create, edit, and delete a pantry list, submit that list to OpenAi, then receive a recipe, which can be saved/deleted, and add notes/reviews to that recipe.
+Step One will include the ability to create, edit, and delete a pantry list, submit that list to OpenAi, then receive a recipe, which can be saved/deleted, and add notes/reviews to that recipe.

+Step Two will involve posting and sharing recipes in a more forum with other users, where other users will be able to comment on the recipes.

 ## PROJECT LINKS BELOW: